sxnproj/sng.github.io/_projects/Thesis_Research.md

 The second new edition compared to the IEEE floating point is the use of the useed.
 A construct determined by the exponent size and grants Posits more accuracy for smaller fractional numbers as well as a larger maximum representation at the cost of less accuracy for the larger numbers.
 </p>

-Due to this, I made the decision to conduct all the software modeling and testing on Posits with an exponent size set to zero for maximum accuracy on the represented numbers.
+Due to my desire to keep as much accuracy as possible, I made the decision to conduct all the software modeling and testing on Posits with an exponent size set to zero for maximum accuracy on the represented numbers.

 <h1>Software</h1>